Jewls250/PasswordGen/README.md

 # PasswordGen

-I chose to build this to test my javascript skills.
+I chose to build this password generator to test my javascript skills.